A Really Simple Guide To Borrowing Money From Families And Friends5 min read

 A good debt could be used for education, real estate, or investing in a business—whether from the ground up or for expansion.

 This one is just an outright liability.
-There’s nothing much to be gained from it, except for piling interests, or maybe settling debts by getting that one big loan.
+There’s nothing much to be gained from it, except for piling interests, or maybe getting that much coveted item you were better off paying for a 0% interest on credit card installment instead.

 There’s no avoiding utang.
 So how does one navigate the world of borrowing from families and friends?
 Let’s consider these points.